Estimating Density Models with Truncation Boundaries using Score Matching: Numerical and Real-world Data Analysis

-To further investigate the computation time between TruncSM and RJ-MLE, we study the estimation accuracy and computation time against the number of particles used for rejection sampling by RJ-MLE.
-From Figure \ref{fig:maha}, we can see that RJ-MLE can indeed achieve a slightly better performance than TruncSM if more particles are used to better approximate $Z(\boldtheta)$.
-However, such a slight improvement of performance comes with a significant penalty in computation cost.
-We also expect the computation cost would worsen as $d$ increases.
+To further investigate the computation time between TruncSM and RJ-MLE, we study the estimation accuracy and computation time (with standard deviation) against the number of particles used for rejection sampling by RJ-MLE.
+We optimize both objective functions using MATLAB's \verb|fminunc| function with default settings.
+From Figure \ref{fig:truncGM.comp}, we can see that when using a large number of particles to approximate $Z_V(\boldtheta)$, RJ-MLE can indeed achieve a slightly better performance than TruncSM.
+However, such a slight improvement of estimation accuracy comes with a significant penalty in computation cost even with an optimal choice of the rejection sampling distribution.